AronovSergey/Appleseeds_Weekend_Project_Bootcamp-Capsules/README.md

 ## Instructions
 This project will create a table of data we get from the API calls

-## Table Features vs Functionality
+## Table Features and Functionality
 * The user has the ability to edit table.
 * The user has the ability remove a row.
 * Local Storage: data will be persistant upon refresh and browser tab closure.